Tokyo Jukebox

 Tokyo Jukebox is the eighth studio album by the American guitarist, producer and arranger Marty Friedman.
 It consists entirely of Japanese song covers, chosen by him and the readers of Nikkei Entertainment!.

+Friedman revealed in 2018 that "Polyrhythm" was the most difficult song he had ever recorded in his entire musical career because it consisted of 8 guitar tracks, each recorded in a different octave, and its repetitiveness.